formers/former/README.md

 </div>
 ```

-You can select which framework to use with the method `Former::framework()`, for the moment Former supports `'bootstrap'` for Twitter Bootstrap, `'zurb'` for Zurb Foundation, and `null` for no framework.
+By default Former will use Twitter Bootstrap for its syntax but you can select which framework to use with the method `Former::framework()`.
+For the moment Former supports `'bootstrap'` for Twitter Bootstrap, `'zurb'` for Zurb Foundation, and `null` for no framework.

 ```php
 // Turn off Bootstrap syntax